-NI Travel deals at home and abroad
+NI travel deals at home and abroad

 IBIZA: Holiday Village Seaview Ibiza, 4 star, Port des Torrent, AI, 7 nights from £679pps, 2+1 from £1,359 or 2+2 from £1,909 from Belfast International, May 18 2022.
 To book visit: www.tui.co.uk

 CRUISE: Harmony of the Seas, flights from Dublin, luggage & transfers and tips included.
 7 Nights sailing from Barcelona & visit Palma, Florence/Pisa, Rome & Naples, October 10, 2021.
 Inside stateroom from £749 per person.
-Experience tallest slide at sea, Aqua Theatre, Bionic Bar & Broadway shows.
 Call Oasis Travel for more information 02890 471125

-DUBLIN: The Little Rock Stars Family package starts from €299 for one night in two interconnecting rooms or a family room andincludes an overnight stay in a family room, a Dublin Pass, with a la carte breakfast and dinner in Zampas Bar & Restaurant where children dine for free www.hardrockhotels.com/dublin
+MAJORCA: Santa Ponsa, 3 star Holiday Park Apartments, 7 nights self-catering departing from Belfast International on October 8.
+Price: £369 per person based on 2 sharing, includes a 22kg baggage allowance and return transfers.
+For more information or to book, freephone 0800 408 5594, visit your local travel agent or click on www.jet2.com or www.jet2holidays.com.